 “It could have been some sort of residual static charge,” Frank guessed.
-“Though if so, it was pretty massive.”
+“Though if so, it was pretty big.”
 After helping Luci back to her feet, Frank returned to the time machine.
 “It’s no longer lit up.
 Strange!”

 Luci shook her head again, trying to shake off the tingly sensation.
 “Strange indeed.
 I’ve no idea why the machine’s acting this way.”

 “Maybe we’d better look back over those technical notes we were writing up.”

 “The technical notes AGAIN?”
 Carrie said in horror.
 “But it’s already after five o’clock!
 Not that I mind,” she added hastily as Frank and Luci turned to her.
 “It’s only, well, I should tell my dad I’ll be sticking around a little longer than expected, yeah?”